 The above music video expresses the essence of this blog post.

-All 9-Court neighbors met at my friend’s home on the Saturday before Christmas, to prepare to visit other Courts and sing Christmas Carols, at homes with small children.
+All 9-Court neighbors met at my friend’s home on the Saturday, a week before Christmas, to prepare to visit other Courts and sing Christmas Carols, at homes with small children.
 (Everyone knew where they were.)
 My friend always provided sufficient alcoholic beverage to embolden the less-gifted singers to brave the cold.
 This was a walking, pilgrimage from home to home, Court to Court.
 And lasted over an hour and a half.

 Don was a handsome, virile, successful man in the prime of his life.
 He was stricken with an incurable, rapidly progressing cancer.
 (That devastating event disturbed all 172 home owners.
 It was a random reminder that “Tomorrow is promised to no one.”)
 Nothing more was said as the frozen crew turned, and headed for Don’s home.

 There was a slight delay after they rang the doorbell, and before Don’s wife, Nancy, opened the front door.
 She seemed perplexed by the motley crew assembled around her doorstep.
 My friend said, “We came to sing a Christmas Carole to Don.”
 Nancy replied that Don was too feeble to come to the door.
 My friend said, “We will sing to you.”, and the group sang “Silent Night”.
 (The Shepherds & Angels did not provide a more poignant honoring on that 1st Christmas night, in Bethlehem.)
 Nancy said “Thanks”.
 As she began to close the door, Don appeared behind her, dressed in pajamas & a robe, giving the “Thumbs-Up” sign.